 - Stock car racing feel with all the rules and features.

 - Players are forced to work together, just like on the real oval.

-- Real tracks available, although with fake names.
+- Real tracks are available, although with fake names.

 Designers: Jeff and Carla Horger

 Playing time: 90 minutes